Opening and Ribbon Cutting Ceremony Drugs: Costs and Consequences

-We want as many Americans and New Mexico citizens as possible to see this eye-opening exhibition about the devastating costs of drug abuse, in the hope that this experience will prevent future drug use, encourage drug users to seek help, and ultimately prevent future deaths.
+Now more than ever, we need to educate the public about the costs and consequences of drug abuse to families and communities across the nation.
+Ohio ranks second in the nation to fatal drug overdoses.
+We want as many Americans and Ohio citizens to see this eye opening exhibit about the devastating costs of drug abuse, in the hope that this experience will prevent future drug use, encourage drug users to seek help, and ultimately prevent future deaths.
 As engaged partners, we are presenting this exhibition to shed light on addiction and the heinous negative impacts on families and society as a cautionary tale to community leaders, family members and students.